UtahTriangle/pointypal/README.md

 ## Privacy

-PointyPal is a **stateless application** that relies entirely on the Discord client to keep track of its' server memberships.
+PointyPal itself is a **stateless application** - no data is stored outside of Discord itself.
 The application will remain that way for the foreseeable future.
 As such, no data is or will be stored anywhere while the application is running.

 While the bot is active, it retains the ability to view and modify the specific channels it manages.
 However, it is not necessary to make the rest of the server visible to the bot.
 We would encourage you to **limit the non-class channels PointyPal has access to** by reducing how much its' bot Role can see.

 The permissions given to PointyPal by default are the minimum necessary to provide a polished experience.
-While you are able to modify these permissions, **we cannot guarantee PointyPal will function.**
+You are able to modify these permissions, but **we cannot guarantee PointyPal will function properly if you modify the permissions necessary for it to function.**

+## Warranty

+As a student-driven project, PointyPal is largely a learning experience.
+It has been tested for stability for a number of months at [campus.utahtriangle.org](https://campus.utahtriangle.org).
+However, **use of PointyPal to manage class channels is done so at your own risk, and with no guarantee.** We encourage server owners to take the proper precautions, as they should with any third-party application, by limiting the portion of the server PointyPal has access to as much as possible.

 ## Removing PointyPal

 If you are going to remove PointyPal, we strongly encourage that you **utilize the administrator commands** to clean your server of all PointyPal-managed channels prior to removal.
 Once PointyPal is removed, all PointyPal-managed channels will need to be removed by hand.
 Re-adding the bot will not fix this issue.

+---

 If you do encounter issues with PointyPal, we encourage you to contact either: